jeffnyman/playwright-hudl/README.md

 ---

 > [!IMPORTANT]
 > This project contains a [DESIGN](DESIGN.md) document that talks about the design of the automation itself.
 There is also a [TESTING](TESTING.md) document that talks more about overall test strategy.
-You can see my "Principles of Coding" further down in this README.
+I also have a [RESILIENCE](RESILIENCE.md) document, which talks about some specifics regarding hardening of tests for uncertain operating conditions.
+Finally, you can see my "Principles of Coding" further down in this README.

 > [!TIP]
 > I also kept a relatively [atomic commit history](https://github.com/jeffnyman/playwright-hudl/commits/main/) to show how I built the project from scratch.